Medium

 • Limits, and/or

-• Authorizations or referrals required before receiving a service
+• Authorizations or referrals needed before receiving a service

 If you are unsure whether a service is covered, ask your provider before you receive the service.
 Your provider should be able to help you.